An Expert's Guide to Raising Healthy Chicks (and Surviving Chick Days)

 Whether you have dedicated yourself to extensive research before getting chicks, or unexpectedly found yourself the new owner of baby chickens with no idea what to do, getting baby chicks for the first time can be a daunting process.
 Not to worry, as caring for chickens is actually quite simple.

 Baby chicks will need food, water, warmth, bedding, and security to thrive.
-They will grow quickly, so be prepared to transition them to a larger living space—perhaps sooner than you are presently expecting.
+They will grow quickly, so be prepared to transition them to a larger living space—perhaps sooner than you imagined.
 If all else fails, do not be afraid to reach out to the chicken-keeping community for help.
 There are several helpful groups online, so check them out.

 Once you are actively shopping for chicks, you may encounter several terms, phrases, or words you are unfamiliar with.
 To avoid costly mistakes, it's important to know what these words mean and plan accordingly.